 - If you have to go through foreign coins or a mix of different types of coins, look for The Standard Catalog of World Coins.

 Tip #2: Don’t clean any of the coins!

 You probably think cleaning coins makes them look better and, you might, thus assume, worth more.
-While you might wash a car before you sell it, you don’t want to clean your coins.
+While you might wash a car before you sell it, you do not want to clean your coins.

-You’ll always get more money for coins with uncleaned, unaltered coins than those that have been cleaned or ‘improved.’
+You’ll always get more money for uncleaned, unaltered coins than those that have been cleaned or ‘improved.’
 Trust me.
 Don’t touch those coins for any other reason but to inspect them!

 Tip #3: Divide and conquer.